fengxue-jrql/box86-and-box64-for-arm64/README.md

+#box86 and box64 wine(run x86 and x64 exe on arm64 debian/ubuntu by box86 and box64)
 This is the binary package of box86 and box64 open source code and the DEB package of wine, which is used to run x86 and x64exe on arm647ubuntu??box86 worked with box64 and no need armhf chroot/proot on arm64 ubuntu/debian.Your Ubuntu and Debian must support multiple architectures.
 It is recommended to use arm64 Ubuntu 21 10 or debian 11.Please use the published DEB instead of the old DEB under code.
 There is no need to set the environment variable manually.
 The execution of X86 and x64exe is no longer separated.
 Non snapdragon 845 processors can also run the DEB.
 In arm64debian / Ubuntu, the FPS of Ubuntu is about 10fps higher than that of Debian. sudo dpkg --add-architecture armhf sudo apt update